 More information can be found at Wikipedia, ELMCIP, and Scalar.

 He was born in Vernon B.C. and grew up in Lavington B.C., on the lands of the Syilx Okanagan Nation.
-Currently, he is a guest on the Dish with One Spoon Territory, where he is a lecturer in the English department at Toronto Metropolitan University (Toronto), teaching creative and academic writing.
-You can reach him artucker[at]yorku[dot]ca
+You can reach him at aaron.tucker@mun.ca.